Science Communication & Bionics

 Our programme focuses on linking communication practice with rigorous research methodologies.
 You will learn the tools of the trade of science and innovation journalism, public relations and marketing, as well as the political side of science, including risk communication, public affairs and regulation.
 You will develop key skills not just in communication but in data analysis, critical thinking, and innovative approaches in an ever-changing media landscape.
 In addition to that you will gain insight into various aspects of science, ranging from a solid introduction to fundamental sciences to engineering, and the interdisciplinary field of bionics.

 For all this it is essential to foster a critical but evidence-based approach to media practice, science policy and even science itself.
 The need for such an approach is greater now than ever before in an age of “alternative facts” and “post truth” politics.

 Companies and universities are also having to face the challenge of reconfiguring their old public relations activities into new public engagement strategies which promote Corporate Social Responsibility and bring publics into the research process.

-This is the new world for which you will be uniquely prepared.
+This is the new world for which you will be uniquely prepared!

 The degree programme takes seven half-year semesters; the first two of which present the basics of science and communication.
-In a later summer semester (usually the sixth or maybe forth semester) students go out to a company, research institution or a partner university to gain experience and extend their horizons.
+In a later summer semester (usually the sixth or maybe fourth semester) students go out to a company, research institution or a partner university to gain experience and extend their horizons.
 After this the students deepen their understanding of the subject, finishing with a research thesis in their seventh semester.